variousauthors/Raphael.FreeTransform/NEXTSTEPS.md

     it stands we can only specify a ratio, but that is a problem with long thin objects.
-[x] We should be able to add custom classes to the handles
+[x] We should be able to add custom classes to the handles [ ] We should be able to customize the handle offset (this is harder)

+## Maintenance & Debugging

+[ ] I need to do the "Force Numbers" part of each of my new attributes